Relintai/pandemonium_engine/README.md

 Maybe compression could be added.
 At least the algorithms that are already available in the engine.

+### No-Scripting build

+It was never too difficult to convert GDScript to engine side c++, but with PScript it's even easier to do.

+A special build could be done, which only enables properties on objects for serialization, and no other methods.

+Something like a  `no_scripting=yes` option.

+It should set a NO_SCRIPTING define.

+This would reduce the executable size by quite a bit.

+In the editor the docs could be simplifed in this case -> no need for methods, only node descriptions.

+The editor would work too, so assets can be assembled the same.

+But everything that's scripting only in `_bind_methods()` need to be wrapped in `#ifndef NO_SCRIPTING`.

+What's more problematic is that in the editor build everything the editor uses for undo / redo needs to be enabled, so probably an another define should also be added.
+Something like `#ifndef NO_SCRIPTING_TOOLS`.

+Note that it should use be `#ifndef`, so incorrectly setup ide-s don't make most of those lines grey.

+### Custom export templates and custom engine build improvements

+There should be more scripts making building + handling custom export templates easier.

 ### Renderer

 #### Software renderer